-Whenever you go for an outdoor shoot there is a good chance that your camera lens and filter will pick up dust, dirt and fingerprints.
-You don’t need to give it to the service centre for cleaning.
+Whenever you go for an outdoor shoot there is a good chance that your camera lens and the filter will pick up dust, dirt, and fingerprints.
+You don’t need to give it to the service center for cleaning.
 You can do it by yourself, provided you use the right technique to clean camera lens and filter.
 The wrong method for camera lens cleaning may result in scratches on the glass.

 Equipment used to Clean Camera Lens

 1. Air Blower

 2. Lens Cleaning Pen

 3. Lens Cleaning Brush (If you don’t have a Lens cleaning Pen)

 5. Muslin Cloth/Micro Fiber Cloth (Lens Cleaning Cloth)

 I have already covered the details of these five things in the article, 12 Ways to Take care of your Camera Lens.
 So, you can refer to this article for a better understanding of the equipment.